-Testing the effectiveness of using Bio-Fresh and Bio-Booster together
+Testing on Bio-Fresh and Bio-Booster

 I have been running some experiments on my Bio-Fresh and Bio-Booster products.
 I measured out nine ounces of distilled water, in a measuring cup, and stirred three grams of Bio-Fresh into the nine ounces of distilled water.
 I then poured out three ounces of the Bio-Fresh water, into a glass container and set that container aside.